-European stocks slip as trade deadline looms
+European stocks nudge down as trade deadline looms

 Investors also focused on meetings by major central banks.

-At its policy meeting and outlook for the economy, due at 1900 GMT, the U.S. Federal Reserve is widely expected to hold rates steady, with investors watching for changes to its view on the economy and its 2% growth forecast for next year.
+At its policy meeting and outlook for the economy, the U.S. Federal Reserve is widely expected to hold rates steady, with investors watching for changes to its view on the economy and its 2% growth forecast for next year.

 A surprise to the upside when U.S. inflation data are released at 1330 GMT would further reduce chances for rate cuts next year.